Tarasovk49/Nuclesome_interactom/README.md

 3. Create database based on *human.protein.faa* with all known human genes that is needed for ncbi-blast-2.9.0+.
 4. Download FASTA sequences matching Uniprot identifiers.
 5. Perform BLAST alignment of FASTA sequences with human genes database and keep accession numbers of best hits.
-6. Derive HGNC gene names by accession numbers.
+6. Obtain HGNC gene names by accession numbers using Entrez.
 7. Write a table with human genes for each pdb structure.
 ### wordcloud.py
 1. Sort genes from obtained tables according to *histone_genes.csv* on histone and non-histone proteins.